MERV 11 vs. MERV 12

 - Dust mites

 - Plant spores

 The most important thing – even more important than the individual rating number – is to change your filter regularly.
 Check the box: what does the manufacturer recommend?
-Go by that date, put in your smart phone, add it to your calendar, whatever you have to do to remember it.
-If you let it go too long, well, you’ll see just how much dirt has accumulated due to this neglect when you finally do change it.
+Go by that date, put it in your smartphone, add it to your calendar, whatever you have to do to remember it.
+How Often To Change Furnace Filter If you let it go too long, well, you'll see just how much dirt has accumulated due to this neglect when you finally do change it.
 You will wonder what good it did anyway!
-An affordable lower MERV filter that’s changed as recommended is far better than an expensive higher MERV filter that hardly ever gets changed.
+An affordable lower MERV filter that's changed as recommended is far better than an expensive higher MERV filter that hardly ever gets changed.

-Filtration Montreal has all the MERV 11 filters you need all in one convenient place.
-Order in bulk and you’ll never be without a new filter at changing time.
+Filtration Montreal has all the MERV 11 filters you need like the popular 16x25x1 furnace filter in bulk, and you'll never be without a new filter at changing time.